Multi-product Zeno effect achieving higher order convergence rates: Higher order expansion

 \subsubsection{Higher-order expansion of the projective Zeno effect}

 With the help of the auxiliary result above, we prove an explicit representation of the first-order projective Zeno error. \begin{prop}[Zeno second-order expansion] Let $(\cL, \cD(\cL))$ be the generator of a contractive $C_0$-semigroup, and let $P \in \cB(\cX)$ be a contractive projection such that $P\cL$, $\cL P$, and $P\cL^2$ are bounded.
-Then, for all $n \geq 1$ and $t \geq 0$,
+Then, for all $n \geq 1$ and $t \geq 0$, \begingroup

-\end{prop} \begin{proof}[Proof-sketch] A detailed proof can be found in \Cref{appx-sec:projective-zeno-main}.
+\endgroup \end{prop} \begin{proof}[Proof-sketch] A detailed proof can be found in \Cref{appx-sec:projective-zeno-main}.
 In the first step, we apply the modified Chernoff Lemma \eqref{lem:chernoff} and the Dunford-Segal approximation \eqref{lem:dunford-segal} to achieve the zero-order approximation in a slightly generalized setup.
-By applying the above tools a second time to the error explicitly given by an integral, we derive the statement. \end{proof} \begin{rmk}[Bounded generators] Note that \Cref{prop:projective-zeno-second-order} applies directly to bounded $\cL$, and the assumptions that $P\cL$, $\cL P$, and $P\cL^2$ are bounded become redundant. \end{rmk}

-In the following main result for the projective Zeno effect, we show that an expansion in powers of $\frac{1}{n}$ exists for every $K\in\N$, provided that appropriate boundedness conditions are satisfied. \begin{thm}[Projective Zeno higher-order expansion] Let $(\cL, \cD(\cL))$ be the generator of a contractive $C_0$-semigroup, and $P \in \cB(\cX)$ be a contractive projection such that $P\cL^{k}$ and $\cL P$ are bounded for all $k\in\{1,...,K+1\}$.
-Then, there is a sequence $\{E_{k}\}_{k=1}^K \subset \cB(\cX)$, independent of $n$, so that
+By applying the above tools a second time to the error explicitly given by an integral, we derive the statement. \end{proof} \begin{rmk}[Bounded generators] Note that \Cref{prop:projective-zeno-second-order} applies directly to bounded $\cL$, and the assumptions that $P\cL$, $\cL P$, and $P\cL^2$ are bounded become redundant. \end{rmk} \begin{rmk}[Time dependency] In the above result, the convergence rate is also tracked in time and is shown to be a quartic polynomial.
+Due to the inductive nature of the proof and the paper's focus on higher-order expansions, we do not track the time-dependence in the following and keep it constant.
+However, it is an interesting question to investigate in future work whether the time dependency can be improved. \end{rmk} In the following main result for the projective Zeno effect, we show that an expansion in powers of $\frac{1}{n}$ exists for every $K\in\N$, provided that the appropriate boundedness conditions are satisfied. \begin{thm}[Projective Zeno higher-order expansion] Let $(\cL, \cD(\cL))$ be the generator of a contractive $C_0$-semigroup, and $P \in \cB(\cX)$ be a contractive projection such that $P\cL^{k}$ and $\cL P$ are bounded for all $k\in\{1,...,K+1\}$.
+Then, there is a sequence $\{E_{k}\}_{k=1}^K \subset \cB(\cX)$, independent of $n$, such that

 \end{thm} \begin{proof}[Proof-sketch] A detailed proof can be found in \Cref{appx-sec:projective-zeno-main}.
-The proof is based on induction over $K$. \Cref{prop:projective-zeno-second-order} provides the `induction start' for $K=1$, and it is then shown that the procedure used in the proof of \Cref{prop:projective-zeno-second-order} can be iterated under certain boundedness assumptions. \end{proof}
+The proof is based on induction over $K$. \Cref{prop:projective-zeno-second-order} provides the `induction start' for $K=1$, and then it is shown that the procedure used in the proof of \Cref{prop:projective-zeno-second-order} can be iterated under certain boundedness assumptions. \end{proof}